anabrid/lucipy/docs/pybrid.rst

    tries to provide as few code as possible to make this more comfortable, without implementing too many logic.

-Focus only LUCIDAC
-   Lucipy is only a code for the LUCIDAC.
-Since the design of the LUCIDAC is so much simpler then the design of the REDAC, it also allows the client code to be dramatically simpler.

 Be user friendly at heart
    Lucipy was developed in a time when LUCIDAC was shortly before being released.
 At this time, a lot of focus was put on making the device user friendly.
 This is the reason why for instance the connection